What should I wear?

 - For boudoir sessions, select or purchase some lingerie that makes you feel confident and sexy

-- Limber up with some basic stretches before arriving at the studio.
-Some of the poses which may be used require an amount of flexibility.
+- Limber up with some basic stretches before arriving for your session.
+While there are many different poses that may be used during a session, a handful of the poses which may be suggested require an amount of flexibility.

 Who should I bring as a guest?

-If you would like to bring a guest to your session, it is recommended that you bring a close friend or sibling to provide encouragement and support during your session.
+If you would like to bring a guest to your session, it is recommended that you bring a close girl friend or sister to provide encouragement and support during your session.
 We have found that significant others can be an unintentional distraction and can have a negative impact on the session.
-In the event that the photographer deems your guest to be a distraction, your guest will be asked to wait in the dressing area or on our covered front porch until the session has ended.
+In the event that the photographer deems your guest to be a distraction, your guest will be asked to wait another room until the session has ended.